GoogleCloudPlatform/datacatalog-connectors-hive/hive-metastore-listener/README.md

 Library that works as an agent running on your Hive Metastore, subscribes to some Metastore Events, currently we
 support: Create/Alter Tables Events, for each Metastore Event the agent sends a message to Pub/Sub with the processed entity metadata.

+The branch: hive-metastore-v2.3.7 works on Google Dataproc Hive Metastore 2.3.7.

 **Disclaimer: This is not an officially supported Google product.**

 <!--